Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Status ID Day time Command Line OK 1 Each F 4:30 PM net send group leads status due OK 2 Each M 12:00 AM chkstor > check.file OK 3 Each F 11:59 PM backup2.bat

-When you include identification number (ID) with at at a command prompt, information for a single entry appears in a format similar to the following:
+If including an identification number (ID) with this command, only information for a single entry appears in a format similar to the following:

 at 14:45 c:\test.bat ^>c:\output.txt